Heading towards a loss of all land-terminating glaciers on Svalbard

 One of my favourite regions in the world is the Svalbard archipelago.
 It is situated in the Norwegian Arctic region, about midway between continental Norway and the North Pole.
 Yes, it is pretty high up!
 The largest island is Spitsbergen, where I had the chance to spent a couple of months studying in the northern-most university in the world!
 We did not have buses or cars for commuting, but we had snow-scooters instead! (i will leave anecdotes from this trip for another post)

-By using a topography-based extrapolation of the simulation results to the entire archipelago we show that a complete loss of most of Svalbard’s land-terminating glaciers and even a deglaciation of certain subregions of the archipelago might occur before the end of the 21st century if global warming continues along the course of RCP 8.5.
-In this case, 98% of the land-terminating glaciers will have retreated to less than one tenth of their initial extent by 2100!
+of the archipelago might occur before the end of the 21st century if global warming continues along the course of RCP 8.5.
+In this case, 98% of the land-terminating glaciers will have retreated to less than one tenth of

 Here is an example for the glacier Werenskioldbreen, in South West Spitsbergen (Svalbard).